rch/asf-kudu/examples/caf/README.md

 ## 11. Conclusion

-We have demonstrated a production-ready event sourcing architecture for distributed manufacturing systems that successfully addresses TLS conflicts between CAF and Kudu through process separation and Aeron IPC.
+We have presented a production-ready event sourcing architecture for distributed manufacturing systems using process separation and Aeron IPC for ultra-low-latency inter-process communication.
+This multi-process design provides fault isolation, independent scaling, and operational flexibility essential for continuous manufacturing operations.

 Our implementation achieves recovery performance of 4,347 entities per second and supports continuous high-frequency telemetry generation suitable for lights-out manufacturing facilities.
+The architecture leverages Aeron's battle-tested reliability from financial trading and aerospace applications, providing deterministic sub-microsecond latencies with built-in backpressure handling.

-The incremental testing methodology provides a reusable framework for identifying compatibility issues between complex C++ libraries, and the message-passing architecture eliminates entire classes of concurrency bugs through principled design.
+The incremental testing methodology validates our architectural decisions and provides a reusable framework for evaluating library integration strategies.
+The message-passing architecture eliminates entire classes of concurrency bugs through principled design, while process boundaries enable precise performance monitoring and SLA enforcement.

-This work establishes a foundation for future research in complex event processing, attribute-based encryption, and machine learning integration for Industry 4.0 applications.
+This work establishes a foundation for future research in complex event processing, attribute-based encryption, and machine learning integration for Industry 4.0 applications, built on a stable, production-grade architectural foundation.

 ## 12. References